barnysanchez/useful_guides/Python Virtual Environments.md

 # Python Virtualization Environments

-Disclaimer:  A lot of the steps and information in this document were not my own.
+Disclaimer:  A lot of the steps and information in this document was not my own.
 In some cases I copied verbatim and redacted sections to adjust to my overall intention.

 To know...